baby636/p2pvps-client/client/vm/simple/README.md

 setting up a P2P VPS client, you should start by following the directions below.

 ## Installation
-These instructions assume you are starting with a fresh installation of Ubuntu 16.04 Desktop.
+These instructions assume you are starting with a fresh installation of Ubuntu 16.04 or newer.

 ### Device Configuration